Foxashi/tyson-cord-rules/README.md

 4. Refrain from spamming, mass pinging, ghost pinging, disruptive VCs, explicit content, or excessive reposting.

-5. NSFW content is disallowed, except behind an age-restricted gate.
+5. Extreme/Hardcore NSFW content is not allowed.

 6. Address moderation issues privately.
-For problems, contact Tyson or managers.
+For problems, contact the managers, admins or moderators (In really extreme cases like perm abusing, Tyson).

-7. Appeal bans at appeal-server-link.
+7. Appeal bans in the Fort Yen Discord server.
 No ban complaints in chats.

 8. Use relevant channels.
 Keep bot commands and art in their respective places.